MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 * For price calculation, it's important to have a value in the **Default Customer Template** field.
 * Remember to enter a **Currency Code** if your online shop uses different currency than LCY.
 * When determining a price, [!INCLUDE[prod_short](../includes/prod_short.md)] uses "Lowest price" logic.
-It means that if unit price defined in the item card is lower than what is defined in the price group, unit price from item card is used.
+It means that if unit price defined in the item card is lower than what is defined in the price group, the unit price from the item card is used.

-## Sync Inventory to Shopify
+## Sync inventory to Shopify

 Inventory synchronization can be configured for already synchronized items.
 There are two conditions that must be met: